CooperLove/cooperlove/README.md

 <!--ts-->
    * [About](#Sobre)
-      * Backend developer and mobile developer (Flutter).
+      * Backend developer and mobile developer.
 Graduated in Computere Science from Universidade Federal do Ceará.
-      * Also i work on Game development using C# and Unity
    * [Technologies](#tecnologias)
+      * Dart/Flutter
       * C#
-      * Dart/Flutter
       * C++
       * MySQL
+      * Firebase
   * [Projects](#Projects):
     * Find B-Number of a graph (Final Paper) <a href="https://github.com/CooperLove/Find-B-Number-of-graph">Repository</a>
     * Pokedex <a href="https://github.com/CooperLove/Pokedex">Repository</a>